At Caledoniain MacBrayne, we believe that our customers have a right to be heard, understood and respected.

 Aggressive or abusive behaviour includes language (whether verbal or written) that may cause staff to feel afraid, threatened or abused and may include threats, personal verbal abuse, derogatory remarks and rudeness.

 We also consider inflammatory statements, remarks of a racial or discriminatory nature and unsubstantiated allegations, to be abusive behaviour.

 How we may deal with examples of unacceptable behaviour.

-Where a member of the public exhibited what we deem to be unacceptable behaviour we have a number of actions that we may take, for example we may decide to:
+Where a member of the public has exhibited what we deem to be unacceptable behaviour, we have a number of actions that we may take, for example we may decide to:

 Turn a customer away for a particular sailing and insist that they do not return to try and sail until they are no long under the influence of drink and/or drugs.

-Ban a customer from sailing with us for a specific period of time, for example, no sailings with CalMac for a one week period.
+Ban a customer from sailing with us for a specific period of time, for example, they will not be able to sail with Caledonian MacBrayne for a one week period.
 The period of time will be determined based on the severity of the unreasonable behaviour.

 Call Police Scotland and have any individual removed from our premises.